Chadius/terosDesignNotes/characters/playable/bleud.md

 ![Outline of Breath of Fire 4's version of Death](bof4DeathOutline.png)
 ![Drawing of Breath of Fire 4's version of Death](bof4DeathDrawing.png)
 ![Sketch of Bleud](BleudSketch0.png)

+# Masks
+## Physical
+### External
+Bleud's body is unnatural: a deep shade of blue, odd eye colors, and very spindly.
+Bleud tolerates a light amount of pain as she walks and talks, requiring constant maintenance by her attendants.

+Fueled by demonic energy, Bleud struggles against her own body.
+- Healing magic repairs the body from injury, but it doesn't help her pervasive, persistent issues like Bleud's chronic pain.
+- Torrin's holy magic could purge her of the demonic magic that causes pain, but the same magic sustains her life.
+It would kill her.
+### Internal
+Bleud doesn't like talking about her physical pain.
+It ruins the mood when talking to others, but it also prevents her from being genuine.
+## Mental
+### External
+Bleud's can act and emote, but she adjusts to match the requester's desires.
+Against the weak-willed she has a natural charisma and draws a crowd of onlookers.
+### Internal
+Bleud wields a web of intrigue as her weapon.
+Relationships, betrayals, secrets and bargains are under her purview.
+She remembers secrets from everyone she encounters.
+## Spiritual
+### External
+Helping Teros is her primary mission.
+By helping him, she can find a sense of purpose.
+### Internal
+- Bleud's emotions are blunted, and it's difficult for her to express her true feelings.
+- She was created to please others, and she struggles to find a reason to care about herself.
+- She finds that Teros cares about her, and so she aligns herself to his wishes.

 # Writing
 ## 2021-12-01